mgomri/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+    Session are used to persist data of individual users in between requests. i.e a session allows the user, after the initial login, to access resources without having to login again.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+        bcrypt hashes the user's password with a salt, into a string or hash, a large number of times over to disguise the original password and store it securely.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+        bcrypt uses key derivation function, to slow down hackers [Hash] + [Time] = [Key Derivation Function].
+Bcrypt includes password hashing function, implements salting and uses accumulative hashing.
+Which means, in additon to the hash itself, the attacker will need to know the algorithm used as well as the number of rounds used to generate the hash.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+        header, payload, signature.

 ## Minimum Viable Product